rafasgj/tether/README.md

 ### Libgphoto2

-Gphoto2 is composed of a command-line utility and a shared library with functions that allow controlling a camera connected to the computer.
+[Gphoto2](https://gphoto.org) is composed of a command-line utility and a shared library with functions that allow controlling a camera connected to the computer.
 It must be installed, before the Python modules.
 Use the latest available for your package manager.
 You will also need the development files for libgphoto2 (libgphoto2-devel or libgphoto2-dev) and the Python header files available (from package python3-devel or python3-dev).

 ### Python Modules

-Tether needs **Python 3**, which is available on almost every Linux distibution, can be easily installed on Windows, and might require the use of a package manager like [Homebrew](https://brew.sh) if you have an older version of macOS (like High Sierra).
+Tether requires **Python 3**, which is available on almost every Linux distribution, can be easily installed on Windows, and might require the use of a package manager like [Homebrew](https://brew.sh) if you have any, but the most recent, version of macOS.

 Pure Python dependencies may be installed with PIP, by issuing